learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 arr = [217, 777, 229, 696, 417, 897, 507, 222, 708, 14, 462, 381, 469, 152, 759, 443, 344, 313, 760, 850, 94, 686, 354, 937, 487, 586, 149, 770, 829, 59, 467, 69, 756, 972, 36, 80, 553, 900, 676, 498, 303, 649, 711, 496, 606, 805, 928, 828, 349, 609, 842, 587, 865, 834, 795, 857, 974, 491, 942, 828, 478, 157, 144, 277, 99, 534, 884, 712, 187, 486, 548, 76, 272, 438, 455, 399, 635, 112, 326, 686, 190, 554, 64, 741, 763, 415, 783, 514, 93, 191, 369, 844, 341, 417, 414, 934, 209, 726, 33, 281, …]
 ```

-In the below `linearSearch` function, it will take an array and a target number as arguments, and then iterate through the array.
-For each element that is yielded to the block, it will log the number of elements left in the array to compare, then it will compare that element against the target number, and return the number if it is equivalent to the target number.
+In the below `linearSearch` function, it will take an array and a target number as arguments.

 ```js
 const linearSearch = (arr, target) => {